Court Rules

 When is a filing treated as filed in Southern District of New York?

 The rule addresses filing timing, filing status, or cure windows.
-Parties must file proposed case management plan and joint letter on ECF 4 business days before initial conference.
+Initial interrogatories must be served on or before a specified date.

 When is a filing treated as filed in Southern District of New York?